Japan payroll and tax overview.

 3. Fiscal Year Renewal of Labor Insurance (年度更新)

-The report ‘Workers Compensation Calculation and Insurance Report’ which can be submitted by a payroll provider must be submitted to The Labour Standards Inspection office or Prefectural Labour Bureau between 1st June and 10th July for the period of April to March of the previous year.
+The report ‘Industrial accident Compensation Calculation and Insurance Report’ which can be submitted by a payroll provider must be submitted to the Labour Standards Inspection office or Prefectural Labour Bureau between 1 st June and 10th July for the period of April to March the previous year.
 This report must be signed by the client.

 In addition, each company is required to pay the “estimated annual premium” for labor insurance of the following year to make up the balance between the actual premium and last year’s estimated premium.